shantanugupta99/building-trust-in-ai-powered-interview-experiences/README.md

 The purpose of this case study is to demonstrate my research approach, analytical thinking, and product decision-making process.

+# 🖼️ Visual Note

+Editorial illustrations are used in place of proprietary product screenshots to communicate key concepts while preserving confidentiality.

 ---

 # Project Snapshot